Super League Greece: Seasons in National League

+Seasons in Panhellenic Championship final stage and National League

+The number of seasons that each team (in alphabetical order) has played in the final stage of the Panhellenic Championship (1927–59) and also in the National League (1959–present).
+A total of 82 teams had competed at least one time.
+The teams in bold will participate in the 2025–26 Super League.

 Top Division Table (since 1959–60)

 This index is an overall record of all match results, points, and goals of the best ten teams that has played in Alpha Ethniki and Super League championships since 1959–60.
-The table is correct as of the end of the 2021–22 season.
+The table is correct as of the end of the 2024–25 season.
 Points are based on 3–1–0 and no deductions are counted.

 Per geographic region

 All the geographic regions of Greece have been represented by at least one club in the first national division.
-Central Greece has had the strongest presence with 26 clubs overall, of which 21 come from Attica alone.
+Central Greece has had the strongest presence with 27 clubs overall, of which 22 come from Attica alone.
 Central Greece, Macedonia and the Peloponnese together contain almost three-quarters of the clubs that participated in the top flight.
 Between 1967 and 1974, the Cypriot champion also participated in the Greek top competition, and five different Cypriot clubs participated during those years.
 The Greek islands of Rhodes, Lesbos and Corfu have also been represented.
-A total of 73 clubs have participated at the first tier so far.
+A total of 74 clubs have participated at the first tier so far.

 Top scorers and appearances

-Golden Star

-Based on an idea of Umberto Agnelli, the honor of Golden Star for Sports Excellence was introduced to recognize sides that have won multiple championships or other honours by the display of gold stars on their team badges and jerseys.

-The current officially sanctioned Super League stars are: